 Explanation:

-In this example, we have created a multimap with char keys and string values and inserted some key-value pairs.
-After that, we used a for loop with crbegin and crend that traversed the multimap in reverse order.
-As the multimap stores elements in sorted key order, the reverse iteration begins from the highest key, which prints elements with key 'b' (Python, C++) first, followed by elements with key 'a' (Java, Android).
+In this illustration, a multimap was established with character keys and textual values, and specific key-value combinations were added.
+Subsequently, a for loop was employed in conjunction with crbegin and crend to iterate through the multimap in reverse sequence.
+Since the multimap organizes elements based on key sorting, the reverse traversal initiates from the greatest key, displaying elements associated with key 'b' (Python, C++) initially, and then showcasing elements linked to key 'a' (Java, Android).

 Traversing a Multimap in Reverse Order using crbegin and crend